michaeljohns2/CommunityTable/README.md

 __Quote__ _We’ll know we’ve done a good job when this persona tells us:_

 > I have something to look forward to each week because of the volunteer work I am doing through Community Table TN.

+## Product Iteration (OCT-DEC 2016)

+* __Name:__ Community Cloud Tables
+* __Product Iteration Near Vision:__ Community Cloud Tables is a software platform to facilitate, support, and encourage neighbors helping neighbors.
+Through CCT's highly localizable site templates and features, community organizers can easily customize their site to raise awareness, harness membership, and communicate tailored services to those in need.

 ## Product Backlog
 Community Tables current product backlog is available to development team members and management at [Trello](https://trello.com/b/i9TmhPfB/final-project-community-table)